Researchers (PhD)

 • Despoina Sagxaridou.
 2020-2021.
 Impact of grazing on invertebrate diversity: a review.
 BAT Department.

 • *Apostolis Stefanidis.
 2020-2021.
-Grasshopper diversity patterns in Mitsikeli mountain.
+Orthoptera diversity patterns on Mitsikeli mountain.
 BAT Department.
-Student Grant: Feraki Fund
+Student Grant: Theodore J. Cohn Research Fund (The Orthopterists’ Society)

 2019